adapt-it/adapt-it-mobile/_pages/working-with-documents.md

     __Knowledge Base document export__

-    If you selected the Knowledge Base for export, Adapt It Mobile will display two options for the file format:
+    If you selected the Knowledge Base for export, Adapt It Mobile will display options for the file format:

    ![KB Format]({{ site.baseurl }}/assets/img//export-kb-sel-fmt.png)

    - Adapt It desktop (.xml) (you cannot modify the file name for this file, as it includes the source and target language info for the project)
    - Translation Memory Exchange (.tmx)
+   - Lexical Interchange (.LIFT)
+   - \lx keyword data (.sfm)

 5. Click OK to start the export process.
 Adapt It Mobile will convert the document to the specified format.